khutchins/khutchins.github.io/index.md

-This is a summary of my projects that I think are publicly interesting, with the primary purpose of actually having search engines pick them up.
+This is a summary of my projects that I think are publicly interesting, with the primary purpose of actually having search engines pick them up (doesn't seem to have worked).
 Most likely out of date and with images way to big for pleasant reading.

 ---